- Download our Moving to Budapest Guide (PDF)

-EU and EEA nationals only need a valid passport to work legally in Budapest.
-Conversely, non-EU and EEA nationals will need to secure a job before going through the tedious process of acquiring a visa and work permit.
+EU and EEA nationals will only need a valid passport to work legally in Budapest.
+Conversely, non-EU and EEA nationals have to secure a job before going through the tedious process of acquiring a visa and work permit.

 Job market in Budapest

-Hungary's working hours are one of the world's longest, and the pay tends not to measure up to other European countries.
-As a result, Hungary as a whole, and specifically Budapest, are suffering a brain drain due to some of its citizens leaving for better prospects in countries such as the UK or Germany.
+Hungary's working hours are some of the world's longest, while wages in the country lag in comparison to other European countries.
+As a result, Hungary as a whole, and specifically Budapest, are suffering a brain drain, although it has shown signs of slowing recently, due to some of its citizens leaving for better prospects in countries such as the UK or Germany.

-At this stage some of the top sectors open in Budapest for job-seeking expats include the information technology industry, education, teaching English, finance and construction.
+At this stage, some top sectors open to job-seeking expats in Budapest include the IT, education, finance and construction industries.

 Finding a job in Budapest

-Many expats secure a job before making their move to the country as this helps to facilitate the visa process.
+Many expats secure a job before making their move to the country, as this helps to facilitate the visa process.
 Jobs can be found through online job portals and social networking sites such as LinkedIn.
-If already in Budapest, expats can also check out job listings in local newspapers.
+Expats who are already in Budapest can also check out job listings in local newspapers.

 One of the most common ways to find work in Budapest, and perhaps the most straightforward, is to work for a multinational company and make a transfer.